-Santiago de Compostela, in Galicia, celebrates this age-old fiesta where masks and fancy dress combine with carnival floats and typical cuisine.
+Like many other old European cities, Santiago de Compostela in Galicia celebrates this age-old fiesta, where masks and fancy dress combine with carnival floats and typical cuisine.

 O Antroido is the name given to Carnival in Galicia.
-It is a deep-rooted tradition in this Region, especially in its capital, Santiago.
-Here, masks and fancy dress fill the city streets.
-On the Tuesday there
+The Carnival season is a deep-rooted tradition in this region, especially in its capital, Santiago.
+Here, colourful and unique masks and fancy dress fill the city’s winding streets.